Mountain safety when the weather changes very quickly

 Leonore Rizzo

-Passionate about outdoor sports and nature, I am committed to transmitting these values to our travelers Pointe de Sel.
-I want them to discover the mountain with the same amazed eyes with which I admire the peaks every day.
+Passionate about outdoor sports and nature, I am keen to pass on these values to our Pointe de Sel travelers.
+I want them to discover the mountains with the same amazed eyes with which I admire the summits every day.

 Contact us